ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

 As with the development server, the test UI should automatically reload and rerun the entire test suite as you save the files.
 It is recommended that you keep this page open as you develop your app.
 That way, you will get immediate feedback if you accidentally break something.

 For the rest of the tutorial, we will continue to add more automated tests as we develop new features.
-Testing is optional; tests don't affect the functionality your app, they just protect it from _[regressions]\(TODO: link to regressions)_, which is just a fancy way of saying "accidental breakages."
+Testing is optional; tests don't affect the functionality your app, they just protect it from _regressions_, which is just a fancy way of saying "accidental breakages."

 If you are in a hurry, you can skip over the testing sections in this tutorial and still be able to follow along with everything else.
 But don't you find it super satisfying — _oddly satisfying_ — to watch a robot click on things really, really fast?